alghanmi/vps_setup/README.md

 	* Only allow `$SUPER_USER` to access machine via `ssh`
 + iptables firewall setup.
 You can see the [iptables rules](https://github.com/alghanmi/vps_setup/blob/master/scripts/iptables-setup.sh) in the scripts directory

-Due to performance reasons, The script does *not*:
-+ Change `ntp` servers, i.e. leaving debian defaults as is.

 ###Lighttpd
 TBD

-## A Note on Java
+###What is not Setup?
-Due to the amount of extra packages required by the JDK and JRE, Java setup is commented out of the script
++ *Java* - Due to the amount of extra packages required by the JDK and JRE, Java setup is commented out of the script

 Running The Script